h3rald/h3rald/contents/articles/december-adventure-2024.md

 * Warn the user that .hex source files must only contain ASCII characters to be converted to bytecode (not gonna bother handling encodings right now).

 I also added information about the Hex Bytecode eXecutable format (HBX) to the [specification](https://hex.2c.fyi/spec/#hbx).

+At this point I thought it was actually a good time to [release v0.2.0](https://hex.2c.fyi/changelog/#v0.1.0)!